robparrott/docker-drupal/README.md

 *This is still a work in progress, and does not yet work correctly.*

 This repo contains a recipe for making a set of [Docker](http://docker.io) containers for Drupal, using Linux, Apache and MySQL, with [Vagrant](http://vagrantup.com) orchestrating the container setup.
+It aims to demontrate the use of the [Twelve-Factor App](http://12factor.net) in a simple fashion, using docker containers.

+# Getting started

 To build with Vagrant, make sure you have at least version [1.6](http://www.vagrantup.com/downloads.html) installed, with the requisute support for Docker.

 This will try to go in line with [Drupal automated-testing](https://drupal.org/automated-testing).